 The MDF question gets tricky when it comes to certain veneered furniture.
 I fell in love with a pair of carved wooden bookcases featuring gold-leaf accented pineapples.
 I had intended to buy several sets for my office since my primary responsibility is to read and make decision.
 Bookcases are really the most useful piece of furniture I own, besides a desk.

 The bookcases are manufactured by one of the best names in the furniture business, with one of the best reputations for furniture quality.
-The price tag was not insignificant (it was in the four-figures per bookcase; we’ll leave it at that).
+The price tag was not insignificant.
 In order to alleviate that tiny bit of doubt in the back of my mind, I wrote the company and asked if the bookcases contained any MDF.
 Their response?
 The entire thing was built on an MDF core!
 Sure, it is supposedly a high end MDF product but the idea bothers me.
 We’re not talking Walmart or IKEA here; we’re talking a furniture company that makes individual pieces more expensive than some cars.
 Yet, when you’re dealing with a rare, expensive veneerers, there are woodworkers who emphatically insist it is the only way to go, substrate-wise.
 I still can’t bring myself to pull the trigger on the purchase because the presence of MDF bothers me that much.
 (They are so beautiful I’ll probably end up buying them, anyway.)

 What bothers me more?
 I find the fact that the use of MDF as a core material wasn’t disclosed prior to me asking completely inexcusable.
 How many people take the time to write?
 I think most reasonable people assume that furniture that looks like wood is, in fact, wood.
 That may no longer be the case.
 That, to me, is an ethical failing.
 It may be legal under the current laws, but it isn’t right.
 It isn’t how a company should behave.